ianlucas/cs2-inventory-simulator-plugin/README.md

 > This plugin has not been fully and thoroughly tested.
 Compatibility with other plugins has also not been tested.
 Use at your own risk.

 > [!CAUTION]
 > As you probably know, Valve can ban your server for using plugins like this one, so be advised.
-[More information...](https://blog.counter-strike.net/index.php/server_guidelines)
+[See more information on Valve Guidelines...](https://blog.counter-strike.net/index.php/server_guidelines)

 ## Current Features